Sometimes my ideas hit the bullseye. Other times they miss the mark and fall like errant darts, hitting the floor with a dull thud.

 Just so you’ll know…

-I am a corporate communicator, marketing strategist and brand developer at the American Red Cross, Kansas City Region.
-This is a personal blog, however, and the ideas presented here are exclusively mine and not necessarily those of my employer.
+I have worked as a corporate communicator, marketing strategist and brand developer, most recently at the American Red Cross.
+This is a personal blog, however, and the ideas presented here are exclusively mine and not necessarily those of my employers.

 The social media revolution has blurred our personal and professional lives and it’s often difficult to find where one ends and the other begins.
 Fortunately, my overlapping roles are transparent and complementary.